Fellowship Year Curriculum

 - Palliative Medicine – Fellows spend a month as a member of the Swedish inpatient Palliative Care Consult team.

-- Residential Care Team (Post-Acute Care) – Fellows spend one month learning post-acute care on the Swedish Residential Care Team, under the direction of Dr. James Lin.
-This will occur at two local facilities.
+- Residential Care Team (Post-Acute Care) – Fellows spend one month learning post-acute care.

 - Wound Clinic – Fellows rotate at the Swedish Wound Care Clinic learning the management of chronic non-healing wounds.